How to Become a Nova Counselor?

 - Complete STEM leader training – will be coming April 30

 Resource Area for Teachers (RAFT) is a non-profit organization that provides training, idea sheets, activity kits, and surplus craft and project materials to teachers and youth leaders.

 To learn more about RAFT, visit www.raft.net/scouts.

 What is STEM?

 STEM stands for Science, Technology, Engineering and Mathematics.
 STEM has been an important buzzword in the education world for quite some time.
 It should come as no surprise to anyone that our nation is lagging behind in STEM areas.
 The good news is that the Boy Scouts of America has always incorporated STEM elements into its program.
-The great news is that in the last few years, the BSA has increased the number of STEM elements in the program.
-As an example, scouts have been ecstatic over new merit badges such as robotics and geocaching!
-Much more is planned for Cub Scouts through Venturing, including two new STEM award programs!
+The great news is that in the last few years, the BSA has added new STEM elements to the program, such as robotics and geocaching, and recently has launched a new program of STEM awards for Cub Scouts, Boy Scouts, and Venturers.

 How Can I Stay Informed?

-If your unit is interested in taking part in the new STEM awards programs or you just want to find out how to incorporate more STEM based activities into your unit, please contat Ron Schoenmehl at email@example.com or 408.638.8325 for more details.
+If your unit is interested in taking part in the new STEM awards programs or you just want to find out how to incorporate more STEM based activities into your unit, please contact Renee Forrest at email@example.com or 408.638.8313 for more details.